 When you choose closed adoption for your baby, it’s important to plan how you want things to go to the hospital when you deliver.
 Decide if you want to see or hold your baby.
 You may even name the baby if you want to.
 You will also decide if you want the adoptive parents to come to the hospital after you are discharged.
 All of these choices are in your control whether you choose open or closed adoption.

 Relationship with my baby in a closed adoption

 It’s important to remember that you will not have a relationship with your baby or the adoptive parents in a closed adoption.
 Do not choose closed adoption if you think you might want some contact, no matter how little, with your child and her adoptive parents in the future.

 Other adoption terms

 In an open adoption, the birth mother chooses the family who will adopt her baby.
 In most cases, the birth mother and prospective adoptive parents get to know each other before the baby is born.
 Sometimes, the birth mother will want the adoptive mother in the delivery room for the birth.
 Frequently, everyone spends time together with the baby at the hospital.
 They might take turns holding the baby, taking pictures, and continuing to get to know each other.
 After the baby goes home with the adoptive family, the birth parents and adoptive parents will stay in touch.
 The adoptive parents continue to provide photos and updates on how the baby is doing.
 How often they provide updates is something everyone agrees on ahead of time.
-There might also be visits planned for the future.

 Semi-open and semi-closed adoption